-FedeEx launches investigation after pup allegedly crushed to death by package
+FedEx launches investigation after pup allegedly crushed to death by package

 The owners say their dog was sunbathing in their backyard when the package was thrown over the fence.